developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The value of this Managed Configuration specifies one of the following actions:

-- If the Action value ***Clear Clipboard*** is chosen, any data currently in the clipboard of the Zebra Android device is discarded,  This will cause the data to no longer be available to paste.
+- If the Action value ***Clear Clipboard*** is chosen, any data currently in the clipboard of the Zebra Android device is discarded.

 - If the Action value ***Clear Recently Used Apps List*** is chosen, the list of previously used (launched) applications is cleared.
 This can be used to prevent the device user from accessing previously used applications or control their behavior or configuration from the list presented when the Recent button is pressed.